MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 <your statement>;
 ```

-For more information about creating an event, see the following documentation about MySQL Event Scheduler in the MySQL reference manual:
+For more information about creating an event, see the following documentation about the Event Scheduler in the MySQL reference manual:

 - [Using the Event Scheduler in MySQL 5.7](https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html)
 - [Using the Event Scheduler in MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/event-scheduler.html)